Annonce pour Appel de candidatures (AC)

 Depuis trente-quatre ans, la Fondation Drummond finance d'importantes subventions de recherche scientifique pour des projets de scientifiques et de praticiens à travers le Canada lesquels ont ajouté aux connaissances collectives de notre nation en faveur d'un vieillissement en bonne santé.
 Ce financement a permis d'explorer des voies novatrices, conduisant à de nouvelles contributions à la recherche existante et à l'amélioration des thérapies dans les domaines de la gérontologie et de la gériatrie.
 Nous sommes très fiers de cet héritage de longue date et des contributions apportées par les communautés scientifiques et médicales que la Fondation a soutenues au cours des trois dernières décennies.

 La crise croissante des soins de santé à laquelle sont confrontés les aînés, mise en évidence par la pandémie de COVID-19, a conduit la Fondation à s'engager dans un processus de réflexion approfondie sur la conception future des initiatives que la Fondation devrait entreprendre pour maximiser l'impact de son financement sur la vie des aînés canadiens, aujourd'hui et dans le futur.
-Par conséquent, nous n'accepterons pas de demandes de subventions de recherche scientifique en 2023.
+Par conséquent, nous accepterons des demandes de subvention en 2026.

 Subventions de recherche récentes